JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 1. Using LangChain to chat with a DB
 2. Real Estate RAG
 3. Vibe Coding a WebApp to make SliDev PPTs BA friendly
+4. A master class about MermaidJS x Excalidraw with...AI and...a NextJS App on top of it

+> Has this be one year, for real?

 <!--
 https://www.linkedin.com/posts/exadel-people_aimeetup-knowledgesharing-engineeringcommunity-activity-7311382203731525632-FDJg -->